elhumble/minION_species_ID/README.md

 ```

-Alternatively, you can manually download the repository by clicking on the green Code button at the top of this page.
+Otherwise, you can manually download the repository by clicking on the green Code button at the top of this page.

-Your own copy of the `minION_species_ID` directory will be referred to as `BASEDIR` in the
-scripts below.
 Take a look around:

 ``` bash
 # Move into your new minION_species_ID directory and examine its contents